mre/endler.dev/content/2020/rust-compile-times/index.md

 [David Tolnay](https://github.com/dtolnay/), who is a frickin' steamroller of an engineer?)

-## Compile On A Beefy Machine
+## Get Dedicated Hardware

 If you reached this point, the easiest way to improve compile times even more is probably to spend money on top-of-the-line hardware.

-Perhaps a bit surprisingly, the fastest machines for Rust compiles seem to be *Apple machines with a M1 chip*:
+Perhaps a bit surprisingly, the fastest machines for Rust compiles seem to be _Apple machines with a M1 chip_:

 {{ figure(src="tweet.png", link="https://twitter.com/rikarends/status/1328598935380910082"
 caption="Rik Arends on Twitter") }}